michaelsbradleyjr/node-clojurescript/README.md

 Hello, Mr. Amazing ClojureScript developer!
 ```

-Examining the plentiful contents of `compiled.js`, you'll see (toward the bottom) the both `foo.cljs` and `bar.cljs` were compiled into the stand-alone JS file.
+Examining the plentiful contents of `compiled.js`, you'll see (toward the bottom) that both `foo.cljs` and `bar.cljs` were compiled into the stand-alone JS file.

 ## Coming Soon